zakame/use/README.md

-I'm a fan of [ThinkPads](http://en.wikipedia.org/wiki/ThinkPad): my current workhorses are an X200 and an X61 (both second-hand units,) and there are a few dead T61s I have collected at home.
+I'm a fan of [ThinkPads](http://en.wikipedia.org/wiki/ThinkPad): my current workhorses are an X200 and an X61 (both second-hand units,) and there are a few dead T61s I have collected at home (my new work will also hopefully let me have a new ThinkPad to use.)
 I also have a more modern ASUS 1215B netbook that I use mainly for gaming, and a Raspberry Pi (connected to a cheap 23" LED TV) for some odd hacks.